coyo8/coyo8.github.io/_posts/2017-03-21-exploring-concurrency-in-ios-and-in-general.md

   </div>
 </figure>

 As you can see Task 4, Task 5, Task 8 are handled by a different thread.
-So how does thread able to do it?
-As said above, thread saves the current state of the task and later it get picked up from the saved state.
+So how does a thread is able to do it?
+As said above, thread saves the current state of the task and later it gets picked up from the saved state.

 *For Asynchronous execution, always make your tasks independent entity unless it will lead to data corruption and crashing of the program.*

-Out of above four cases, three are concurrent. ***Which are those?***
+Out of above four cases, three are concurrent. ***What are those?***

 1. Synchronous Multi-Threaded
 2. Asynchronous Single Threaded
 3. Asynchronous Multi-Threaded

 **Why?**
-Concurrency simply means executing independent blocks code at same time and above three paradigm provides it.
+Concurrency simply means executing independent blocks code at the same time and above three paradigm provides it.

 Rob was very happy with the explanation.
-He told Bob that lately he was using concurrency in iOS apps but never knew the subtle difference with parallelism.
+He told Bob that lately he was using concurrency in iOS apps but never knew the subtle difference in parallelism.

 ### iOS Concurrency
-Apple Foundation framework has provided a higher level apis for multi-threading using **Operation** and **GCD (Grand Central Dispatch)**.
+Apple Foundation framework has provided a higher level APIs for multi-threading using **Operation** and **GCD (Grand Central Dispatch)**.
 If you are more interested into threading then you can also look upon **Thread** and **pthread**.

 Let's first learn about the **Operation**.
-We will walk through what capabilities Operation have used examples.
+We will walk through what capabilities operation have used examples.

 ### Operation

 The Operation class is an abstract class you use to encapsulate the code and data associated with a single task.
 Because it is abstract, you do not use this class directly but instead subclass or use one of the system-defined subclasses (Invocation​Operation or Block​Operation) to perform the actual task.

-Rob created a sub-class of Operation with a sum task which is mentioned below.
-He also told Bob that there are various properties and method which can be overridden to suit the need of a task. read more about it [here](https://developer.apple.com/reference/foundation/operation){:target="_blank"}
+Rob created a sub-class of operation with a sum task which is mentioned below.
+He also told Bob that there are various properties and methods which can be overridden to suit the need of a task.
+Read more about it [here](https://developer.apple.com/reference/foundation/operation){:target="_blank"}

 ```swift
 // A simple operation class which sums up two number